bigcommerce/dev-docs/docs/api-docs/getting-started/authentication.md

 Regardless of authentication scheme, BigCommerce **API accounts** play a role in every authenticated request to our servers.

 Our API accounts come in a few different flavors to meet the needs of different use cases.
-For example, app API accounts work well in multi-store contexts, whereas store API accounts are a good choice for front-end applications.
-For a thorough explanation of the differences, check out the section on [choosing the right kind of API account](/api-docs/getting-started/authentication/rest-api-authentication#choosing-the-right-kind-of-api-account) in our API accounts article.
+For example, app API accounts work well in multi-store contexts, whereas store API accounts are a good choice for front-end applications. **Some endpoints only work with one kind of API account.** For a thorough explanation of the differences, check out the section on [choosing the right kind of API account](/api-docs/getting-started/authentication/rest-api-authentication#choosing-the-right-kind-of-api-account) in our API accounts article.

+## Stable tokens

+Most of our APIs use credentials that do not expire based on a time frame.
+Depending on the type of API account the credentials belong to, they may expire based on user or developer actions.
+For more on events that expire tokens, see ???[app API account reference]()???.

+The following sections describe two authentication schemes that use stable tokens, give example requests, and indicate the endpoints to which the schemes apply.

-## Stable tokens: the X-Auth-Token header
+### The X-Auth-Token header

 <!-- theme: info -->
 > Legacy API accounts used HTTP basic authentication.
 They are no longer available to new stores.
 [Learn more about migrating](/api-docs/getting-started/authentication/rest-api-authentication#migrating-from-legacy-to-oauth).

 Most of our REST endpoints use the X-Auth-Token header to authenticate to BigCommerce servers.
-For more about the APIs that do **NOT** use the X-Auth-Token header, consult this article's sections on [dynamic tokens](#dynamic-tokens-the-authorization-header) and [unauthenticated endpoints](#unauthenticated-endpoints-the-storefront-apis).
+For more about the APIs that do **NOT** use the X-Auth-Token header, consult this article's sections on [dynamic tokens](#dynamic-tokens) and [unauthenticated endpoints](#unauthenticated-endpoints-the-storefront-apis).

 The X-Auth-Token header uses access tokens to authenticate requests.
 [Create an OAuth API account](/api-docs/getting-started/authentication/rest-api-authentication#all-oauth-api-accounts) to generate access tokens.
 Pass the access token as the value of the `X-Auth-Token` header of the request you want to authenticate.